jensstein/oandbackup/FAQ.md

 #### I do not see any apps in the list.
 What can be the reason?

 In most cases the you choose a special Android folder for your backups. (e.g. common mistake is root '/storage/emulated/0' or the "Downloads" folder)
-This is not supported by [SAF](#why-is-oabx-so-slow).
+This is not supported by [SAF](#why-is-nb-so-slow).
 You find a full list which folders are not allowed [here](https://developer.android.com/training/data-storage/shared/documents-files/#document-tree-access-restrictions).

 <ins>Solution:</ins><br/>
-Create a separate/dedicated sub-folder and choose it in OABX preferences (User preferences) as your "Backup folder".
+Create a separate/dedicated sub-folder and choose it in NB preferences (User preferences) as your "Backup folder".

 Another mistake, which might happen is, that you set a filters, which lead to an empty result.